Energinet-DataHub/green-energy-hub/docs/quality-assurance-and-test.md

 100% statement coverage is achieved when covering all statements in the code.

 - Decision Coverage
-100% Decision Coverage are exercised when all possible outcomes of decision statements are covered
+100% Decision Coverage ensures that all possible outcomes of the decision are tested at least once

 - Path Coverage
 In contrast to decision coverage, which tests each decision once and only once, path coverage tests a decision multiple times depending on the viable paths.